a safeway

 September 2007

-The supermarket had closed 2-years prior.
-When I re-opened its doors nearly all of its original displays, freezers, security systems, and surveillance tapes were still available and functioning.
+I re-opened the doors of a supermarket that had been shuttered for 2-years.
+Nearly all of its original displays, freezers and security systems were still available and functioning.
 The store's blueprints and last 3 days of surveillance tapes were the starting point.
 No one had visited the space while it was closed.
 After the 3-week exhibition, at least on video tape, that remained the same.

 Many thanks to Saim Demircan & Outpost's Simon Liddiment, Loz, Dav, Berry, Tim and JJ.